Choosing a VSAT Provider

 Not to mention the IP issues, network bottleneck issues onboard, and on shore, that could slow down your network.
 And we have not even talked about telephone issues.

-With all these complexities, the odds are that, at some stage, you are going to need some assistance from your service provider.
+With all these complexities, the odds are that you will, at some stage, need some assistance from your service provider.

-In my opinion, the best services would provide the quickest navigation, straight to technical support, to a person that knows exactly what you are asking about, has access to all your information, and knows exactly what needs to be done to correct the problem, whether it is something they can do themselves, or they know who to escalate it to.
+In my opinion, the best services would provide the quickest navigation, straight to technical support, to a person that knows exactly what you are asking about, has access to all your information, and knows exactly what needs to be done to correct the problem, whether it is something they can do themselves, or they know to whom it needs to be escalated.

 Whether you are calling in to subscribe to a new service, or calling in with a problem with an existing service, the first annoying barrier that you might come across is the Automated Voice Response (AVR).
 I realise that this is a cost saving measure, but is it not a pleasure to have the phone answered by a live, knowledgeable person, and even better, by the person that you need to speak to?